microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/insightssettings-update.md

 ---

-## Example peopleInsightsSetting
+## Example peopleInsights
 ### Request

-Here is an example request on how admin updates "**disabledForGroup**" privacy setting in order to prohibit displaying users' item insights of a particular Azure AD group.
+Here is an example request on how admin updates "**disabledForGroup**" privacy setting in order to prohibit displaying users' people insights of a particular Azure AD group.

 # [HTTP](#tab/http)
 <!-- {